nushastro/website/docs/orbital/basics/conic_sections.md

 # Conic Sections

-Conic sections are of particular importance to orbital mechanics since all orbits are conic sections with the centre of mass (or just the heavier body if $M >> m$) at one of the foci.
+Conic sections are of particular importance to orbital mechanics since all orbits of a point mass about a much heavier body are conic sections with the heavier body at one of the foci.
 This is a more general statement of Kelper's 1st Law which states that the orbit of a planet is an ellipse with the sun at one of the foci.

 There are 3 (or 4) types of conic sections: circles, ellipses, parabolas and hyperbolas.
 (A circle can be considered a special ellipse)